Centre for Deliberative Democracy and Global Governance Seminar

 Upcoming: Deliberative Democracy Summer SchoolWed 5 February 2020 to Fri 7 February 2020Convener: Dr Nicole Curato / 9:00am - 5:00pmVenue: Ann Harding Conference Centre, Building 24, University of Canberra

-The Centre for Deliberative Democracy and Global Governance is inviting applications for the Fourth Deliberative Democracy Summer School.
-PhD students at various stages of their dissertation are encouraged to apply.
+The Centre for Deliberative Democracy and Global Governance is hosting the Fourth Deliberative Democracy Summer School.
+Candidates have now been informed about the outcome of their application.

 Cristina Lafont, Northwestern University